muteki-apps/Security-Training/BSidesCharm/README.md

-# Holistic AWS Cloud Security Design for Newcomers @ BSides Charm 2022
+# Holistic AWS Cloud Security Design for Organizations New to Cloud @ BSides Charm 2022